Vodafone/vault-plugin-aead/README.md

 * Full scale testing consistently has only 6/10 tests completing (actually even starting properly) in project a and b instance groups.
 Suspect this is to do with NAT overload, or NAT scale-up - to be investigated.
 Always 10/10 complete from on prem
 * Consider how to manage the policies for endpoint and secret engine access
 * Consider a seperate bulk endpoint as the logic for determining bulk data seems a bit dodgy
-* Consider an on-prem replication, so have a farm on prem and cloud with tyhe same keys, and what technical, cost, and license implications there might be
+* Consider an on-prem replication, so have a farm on prem and cloud with the same keys, and what technical, cost, and license implications there might be
 * Settle on the 'Additional Data' - right now i have used the name of the field, i think this is industry practice, but what is VF's strategy
 * Test behaviour and performance for different data shapes
 * Write another test framework.
 Right now the author of the plugin also authored the performance test framework - so if I missed, or mis-calculated something - I probably did it in both places